 The FMS (Flexible Modeling System) diagnostic manager (FMS/diag_manager) manages the output for the ATM and, if present, the MOM6 component in the UFS Weather Model.
 It is configured using the diag_table file.
 Data can be written at any number of sampling and/or averaging intervals specified at run-time.

-.FALSE.

-.FALSE.
+More information about the FMS diagnostic manager can be found at: https://data1.gfdl.noaa.gov/summer-school/Lectures/July16/03_Seth1_DiagManager.pdf